mrleemon/rather-simple-woocommerce-alternate-product-categories/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WooCommerce alternate product categories widget.
+A really simple WooCommerce alternate product categories widget.

 == Description ==

-A WooCommerce alternate product categories widget.
+A really simple WooCommerce alternate product categories widget.

 This plugin is experimental and is provided with no support or warranty.
 This plugin requires WooCommerce.